SumoLogic/sumologic-documentation/docs/integrations/microsoft-azure/azure-cosmos-db-for-postgresql.md

 For Azure Cosmos DB for PostgreSQL, you can collect the following logs and metrics:

 * **PostgreSQL Server Logs**.
 These logs are available for every node of a cluster and can be used to identify, troubleshoot, and repair configuration errors and suboptimal performance.
 * **Audit Logs**.
-Audit logging of database activities is available through [pgAudit](https://www.pgaudit.org/) extension.By default, pgAudit log statements are emitted along with your regular log statements by using Postgres's standard logging facility.
+Audit logging of database activities is available through [pgAudit](https://www.pgaudit.org/) extension.
+By default, pgAudit log statements are emitted along with your regular log statements by using Postgres's standard logging facility.
 To know more about the audit log format, refer to the [pgAudit documentation](https://github.com/pgaudit/pgaudit/blob/master/README.md#format).
 * **Metrics**.
-These metrics are available for every node of a cluster, and in aggregate across the nodes.For more information on supported metrics, refer to the [Azure documentation](https://learn.microsoft.com/en-us/azure/cosmos-db/postgresql/concepts-monitoring#list-of-metrics).
+These metrics are available for every node of a cluster, and in aggregate across the nodes.
+For more information on supported metrics, refer to the [Azure documentation](https://learn.microsoft.com/en-us/azure/cosmos-db/postgresql/concepts-monitoring#list-of-metrics).

 ## Setup